mousebird-consulting-inc/WhirlyGlobe/tutorial/adding_vector_data.md

 The view controller returns a MaplyComponentObject.
 If you ever want to remove or modify these, you'll need that object.

-You might notice we're pulling a string called _@"ADMIN"_ out of each vector.
+You might notice we're pulling a string called _"ADMIN"_ out of each vector.
 This will be handly later if we want to know which country it was.

 Next up, let's do some vector selection.